-Americolor Soft Gel Paste Color Kit.
-In my experience, the BEST coloring for royal icing.
+- Americolor Soft Gel Paste Color Kit.
+In my experience, this is the BEST coloring for royal icing.
 The color is rich and vivid.
 You only need a drop or two for today’s watermelon cookies.
-You’ll use leaf green and fuchsia.
+Use leaf green and fuchsia.

 - Round Icing Tip #5.
 Same tip for each color.